WJKE: History

 Ernie Anastos sold his Albany-area stations—WQAR, WABY, WUAM and its translator W291BY, and WVKZ—to Empire Broadcasting Corporation in June 2012 at a purchase price of $1.2 million.
 The transaction was consummated on September 7, 2012.
 On September 8, 2012, the station reverted to the WJKE call sign.
-On February 27, 2013, WJKE rebranded as "The Jockey".
+On February 27, 2013, WJKE returned to the "Jockey" branding.

 WJKE previously aired several nationally syndicated radio shows including "Intelligence For Your Life" with John Tesh, Your Weekend with Jim Brickman, and "Retro Pop Reunion" with Joe Cortez.
 The station no longer carries these programs as of 2013.

 On November 15, 2017, Empire Broadcasting sold WJKE to Educational Media Foundation for $550,000.
 EMF flipped the station to its K-Love network upon the sale's closure on February 1, 2018.
 The signal was paired with WYKV, as its coverage contour nearly ends where WJKE's begins.